ElmoDFGD/ElmoRim/README.md

   - If the modlist is updated from `1.0.0` to `1.1.0`, then this version is save safe **unless** the changelog states otherwise..
   - If the modlist is updated from `1.0.0` to `1.0.1`, then this version **is** save safe

   >In cases where the update is save safe, performing additional steps my be needed to maintain the health of the save.
-These steps will be .provided in the changelog.
+These steps will be provided in the changelog.

 Updating is like installing the list.
-Simply check that file paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods added to the installation will be deleted when updating.
+Simply check that the file paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods added to the installation will be deleted when updating.
 To ensure that Wabbajack does not delete added mods upon updating, prefix the mods with **[NoDelete]**.

 **ALWAYS back up saves before an update.**